 - Ground cinnamon - Optional, but delicious!
 We love cinnamon in anything and everything, so feel free to add some if you want.

-- Beef gelatin – Beef gelatin seems like a weird ingredient probably, but it gives the banana bread such a nice texture and helps bind it together!
-If you are vegetarian, you could substitute with about 1 tsp of xanthan gum.
+- Beef gelatin - Beef gelatin seems like a weird ingredient probably, but it gives the banana bread such a nice texture and helps bind it together!
+If you are vegetarian, you could substitute with about 1 teaspoon of xanthan gum.

 - Kosher salt - Our favorite salt source.
 Any recipe we make, sweet or savory, always includes salt!
 In this particular recipe (and any of our other recipes) salt enhances the sweetness and the flavor!
 Diamond Kosher Salt is our new favorite salt source.
 It’s much easier to control (in terms of saltiness) when it comes to various types of salt, compared to different types of salt!
 Not all salts are created equal, and different types of salt are waaaay saltier than others.
 We love the diamond crystal shape.
 The texture is amazing it dissolves really well, and it’s perfect for seasoning food gradually.